Quicken Windows Help

 Category priority

-When Retail Purchase Categorization is turned on, the category assigned by Quicken (based on your Amazon order items) takes precedence over categories applied by your Memorized Payee List rules for Amazon transactions.
+When Retail Purchase Categorization is turned on, the category Quicken assigns from your Amazon order items takes precedence over categories applied by your Memorized Payee List rules for Amazon transactions.

 Reviewing and editing matched transactions